How regularly do you check on your vehicles for their maintenance? Perhaps not unless it’s broken or you think that it’s running very smoothly.

-This may be fine for you to have a single vehicle to check on.
-But for those having thousands of vehicles, logistic industries running fleets, even a slight difference in tire pressure can have a significant impact on the business that might end up costing a lot.
-And if maintained properly, it can save them thousands of dollars.
+This may be fine if you have a single vehicle to check on.
+But for logistic industries, even a slight difference in tire pressure might end up costing a lot.
+However, if maintained properly; it can save them thousands of dollars.

-Maintenance is one aspect – what if fleet managers can optimize their entire fleet vehicles by monitoring driver and vehicle in real-time, optimizing fuel consumption, route management, increased safety, along with eco-friendliness?
+Maintenance is one aspect.
+What if fleet managers can optimize their entire fleet?
+This includes monitoring driver and vehicle, optimizing fuel consumption, managing routes, improving safety, and more.

-Well, all this would look like a dream if asked a few years back, but today, Internet-of-Things (IoT) has made it possible.
-Not only is it a reality, but many fleet companies are already leveraging IoT to streamline their fleet management operations.
+Well, all this would look like a dream if asked a few years back.
+Today, Internet-of-Things (IoT) has made it possible.
+Not only is it a reality, but many companies are already leveraging IoT fleet management solutions to streamline their operations.

 Let’s check what it has for you, fleet managers!